coin-or-tools/ThirdParty-HSL/README.md

 which can be build independently or within the buildsystem in this directory.
-This package now also includes prebuild libraries for macOS and Windows.

 Version 2021.05.05 of the Coin-HSL packages include single-precision versions of HSL routines.
 These are also compiled if found.